 What are the kinds of hormonal IUDs?

 There are four brands of hormonal IUDs available in the U.S.: Mirena, Kyleena, Liletta, and Skyla.
 They all work the same and have the same kind of hormone in them.
-Different hormonal IUDs last for different lengths of time: the Mirena IUD works for up to 6 years.
+Different hormonal IUDs last for different lengths of time: the Mirena and Liletta IUDs work for up to 7 years.
 Kyleena works for up to 5 years.
-The Liletta IUD works for up to 4 years.
 Skyla works for up to 3 years.

 You don’t have to keep your IUD for that many years though — you can get your IUD taken out whenever you want.
 If your IUD is going to expire but you want to keep using an IUD, your nurse or doctor can replace it.